 In psychology, there are five factors that determine different personality traits.
 The big five factors are:

-Another way of determining your personality type is to just spend some time taking a long, deep look at yourself.
-Asking yourself some searching questions is a great way of discovering just what kind of person you are.
-Ask yourself things like: “if you found an animal hurt and alone, what would you do?” or "if you won the lottery how would you spend your time and money?".
+Your personality is set by no one but you.
+It encompasses the actions you take and the decisions you make.
+Either you are a patient person or not, a responsible person or not.
+Try asking yourself some searching questions to discover just what kind of person you are, such as: “if you found an animal hurt and alone, what would you do?” or "if you won the lottery how would you spend your time and money?".

-Taking up a hobby is a great way to become a well rounded individual.
+You may not be able to change your personality type, but you can change aspects of your personality by taking determined, active steps to become a more balanced person.
+Taking up a hobby is a great way to become a well-rounded individual.
 Sports can help you learn teamwork, arts and crafts can make you more patient, volunteering can help you become more caring.
 Even just reading a book can expand your horizons and push you to be better.